 Once your ad has been running for enough time you will be able to collect enough information and data to determine which ads are performing better.
 Then you can adjust the ad rotation manually.

-Next you will need to insert your Ad Extensions.
-There is now way to know when Google will use your ad extensions.
+Next, you will need to insert your Ad Extensions.
+There is no way to know when Google will use your ad extensions.
 That is up to Google’s Algorithm.
-However, it is best to add them now.
-Including ad extensions can get you up to 15% higher clickthrough rate by showing more information.
+However, it is best to add them now: including ad extensions can get you up to a 15% higher clickthrough rate by showing more information.